SOC - Sociology

 SOC 515.
 Family Diversity (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Analyzes the varieties of family forms in the U.S. with particular emphasis on the intersection of gender, race/ethnicity, social class and sexual orientation.
 Attention is given to the reciprocal effects of families and their social environments and the impact of public policies on families.
 Course includes diversity content.
 Prerequisite: SOC 111.

 SOC 516.
 Sociology of Gender (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as WOMS 516.
 Focuses on historic and current gender issues within a national and global context.
 Students explore both the individual and structural-level factors that influence the experience of "doing gender" within a variety of social institutions including potential avenues for change and collective action.
 Course includes diversity content.

 SOC 517.
 Intimate Relations (3).

 Examines the social dimensions of intimacy including an analysis of intimacy in different types of relationships, i.e., romantic, friendship, marriage.
 Reviews theory and research in the area with a special focus on the place of intimacy in social interaction.
 Course includes diversity content.
 Prerequisite: SOC 111.

 SOC 520.
 Family and Aging (3).

 Cross-listed as AGE 520.
 An analysis of the families and family systems of older people.
 Emphasizes demographic and historical changes, widowhood, caregiving and intergenerational relationships as these relate to the family life of older people.
 Course includes diversity content.
 Prerequisite: AGE 100, SOC 111, or junior standing.